Lumavate-Team/documentation/docs/2-development.rst

 	   The Add Container pop-up requires a name, urlref, and an icon be added for each container.

+	The requared fields are:
-	* Name is what the container will be called in the platform.
+	* Name, what the container will be called in the platform.
-	* Urlref is what the tool will be called in the experience URL.
+	* Urlref, what the tool will be called in the experience URL.
-	* Icon will be shown alongside the tool in the platform.
+	* Icon, the image shown alongside the tool in the platform.

    * To edit an existing container, click on the info card for the container you wish to edit.